iLVL-Key/FFXI/addons/Vanity/readme.md

 # Vanity
-Allows players to automatically set and manage lockstyles based on their current job and location (combat or town zones).
-Players can configure specific lockstyle sets for different jobs and location types, enabling automatic lockstyle updates upon zoning, job changes, or after lockstyle mode gets disabled.
-Supports multiple lockstyle sets for the same job/location resulting in a random set chosen from the list.
+Allows players to automatically set and manage lockstyles based on their current job and location (combat or town zones), plus other advanced conditions.
+Automatic lockstyle updates upon zoning, job changes, or after lockstyle mode gets disabled.
+Supports multiple lockstyle sets for the same conditions resulting in a random set chosen from the list.

 ## Features
  - Designate lockstyles per job, per character.